-These trustees held doctrinal views that opposed Church. the Bierton church and they denied David's continued membership of the church in order to lay claim too and sell the chapel, using the money from the sale of of conscience however due to the strict rules of the chapel for their own purposes.
+These trustees held doctrinal views that opposed the Bierton church and they denied David's continued membership of the church in order to lay claim too and sell the chapel, using the money from the sale of the chapel for their own purposes.

-gospel of the Lord Jesus Christ, as set out in the doctrines of grace, especially Particular Redemption and the rule of life for the believer being the gospel and continued his flamboyant style and was arrested of Christ, the royal law of liberty, and not the law of Moses as some reformed Calvinists teach, will be realized by the reader.
+David hopes that his testimony will promote the gospel of the Lord Jesus Christ, as set out in the doctrines of grace, especially Particular Redemption and the rule of life for the believer being the gospel of Christ, the royal law of liberty, and not the law of Moses as some reformed Calvinists teach, will be realized by the reader.
 His desire is that any who are called to preach the gospel should examine their own standing and ensure that they can derive from scripture the doctrines and practices they teach and advance and that they can derived the truths they teach from scripture alone and not from the traditions of men or their opinions however well they may be thought of.